Cook Out (restaurant): Menu

 Their menu primarily features grilled hamburgers and cheeseburgers, hot dogs, chicken sandwiches, chicken nuggets, chicken fingers, North Carolina barbecue and quesadillas.
-A signature to their menu is the Cook Out Tray, which features combinations of entrees, sides and a drink or milkshake.
-Another feature of the menu is their selection of more than 40 flavors of milkshakes.
-A featured drink on their menu is Cheerwine, a local North Carolina cherry soda usually only served in North Carolina and surrounding states.

-Cook Out is noted for its value-oriented “Cook Out Tray”, which allows customers to choose one main item, such as a burger, barbecue sandwich, or chicken tenders, paired with two sides and a beverage.
-Some locations allow the beverage to be substituted for a milkshake.
-The Tray has been highlighted by food writers as one of the most affordable combo meals in American fast food, typically priced around seven dollars or less.
+Cook Out is noted for its value-oriented "Cook Out Tray", which allows customers to choose one main item, such as a burger, barbecue sandwich, or chicken tenders, paired with two sides and a beverage.
+Some locations allow a milkshake to be substituted for the beverage for an additional charge.
+The tray was described in 2024 as "one of the best fast food deals you’ll find" by Zoe Denenberg, writing for Southern Living.

 The chain is also recognized for its wide variety of milkshake flavors, with more than 40 options available.
 Customers often combine flavors, creating thousands of possible variations.
 Cook Out’s milkshakes are frequently described as a hallmark of the brand.

 Some flavors are offered on a seasonal basis, such as the watermelon milkshake, which is typically available in the summer months.
 The return of this item has been covered in local and national media outlets due to its popularity.

 Sponsorships

+Max Reaves' Cook Out sponsored car at Rockingham in 2026.

-Since 2020, Cook Out has sponsored the Southern 500 at Darlington Raceway, annually held on Labor Day since 1950, in addition, Cook Out has also sponsored the Richmond Summer Race at Richmond Raceway since 2023 and the Martinsville Spring Race held at Martinsville Speedway since 2024 for the NASCAR Cup Series.
+Since 2020, Cook Out has sponsored the Southern 500 at Darlington Raceway, annually held on Labor Day since 1950, in addition, Cook Out has also sponsored the race at Richmond Raceway since 2023. and the Spring Race held at Martinsville Speedway since 2024 for the NASCAR Cup Series.
 In January 2025, they announced that they would be sponsoring both the Clash and the Madhouse Classic races at Bowman Gray Stadium.
-Jeremy Reaves older son Max Reaves is also an active racecar driver and competes part-time in the ARCA Menards Series and the ARCA Menards Series East, driving the No. 18 Toyota for Joe Gibbs Racing.
+Max Reaves, the grandson of founder Morris Reaves and son of current CEO, Jeremy Reaves, also competes part-time in the ARCA Menards Series and the ARCA Menards Series East, driving the No. 18 Toyota Camry for Joe Gibbs Racing.